poole/hyde/docs/8.0.0-beta.9/advanced.md

 Just to be save, the current implementation will not cache resources from other domains.
 If you link to an image that is hosted on another domain and you would like it to be available offline, add the `sw-cache` query parameter to the URL, e.g. `https://upload.wikimedia.org/wikipedia/commons/b/b1/57_Chevy_210.jpg?sw-cache`.

 Note that images stored in this way will not be updated, even if the version on the remote server changes!

+***

+Hydejack's custom service worker implementation stores files for offline use on three different levels:

+Shell
+: The shell files are the core Hydejack files (CSS, JS) that only change between version updates.
+  If you made changes to any of these after enabling offline support, you must force an update by bumping the `cache_version` number in the config file.

+Assets
+: *These are presumed to be immutable.* In other words, every file is cached indefinitely.
+E.g.: If you want to update an image after enabling offline support, add the image to `assets` under a different name and change the link in the content!
+Alternatively, you can bump the `cache_version`, but this will remove all the other cached files from the asset cache.

+Content
+: The content cache exploits the fact that content can't change between builds, so that it can be stored for offline use until you upload a new build.
+For now, the entire content cache is discarded every time you publish a new post (future versions could cache them based on last modified dates, but that has)

+Other things to note are that the implementation will always cache the pages listed under `legal`, as well as the `404.html` page, which will be shown when the user is offline.

 ## Adding a custom social media icon